kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

 #### Story 1

 Observability solutions often use a node-local agent deployed as a DaemonSet in Kubernetes to collect observability data.
-In this archtecture, the DaemonSet may be deployed across many nodes with different workloads running on them.
+In this architecture, the DaemonSet may be deployed across many nodes with different workloads running on them.
 For instance, consider an example where Prometheus is deployed as a DaemonSet.
 Some workloads are specifically designed to aggregate and export metrics (Kube State Metrics, Statsd, cAdvisor, and others).
 On the nodes where these metrics-heavy workloads are scheduled, the node-local Prometheus collector will have much more work to do and thus will consume more CPU/memory resources.

 Following the implementation of this proposal, the resource requests can be customized to each node to remediate overprivisioning and underprovisioning of